Construction Accident Attorney Will Review Your Workers’ Comp Claim For Free

 These situations are merely examples of third party claims that occur on construction sites.
 Third party claims happen frequently in the construction industry, as there is often a number of contractors and sub-contractors working at the same site at the same time.

-Speak to a Workers’ Compensation Attorney in Macon GA
+Speak to a Workers’ Compensation Attorney

 Our workers’ comp lawyers offer free case reviews to injured construction workers.
 There is no cost and no obligation to have your case reviewed, so come for a consultation and learn how to best protect yourself in this situation.
 Our Georgia workers’ comp attorneys can offer you legal advice and guidance as to how to move forward with your claim, and whether you have additional claims you were unaware of previously.
 We are able to help employees in Albany, Atlanta and Savannah understand their rights after workplace accidents.
 Our statewide firm can also assist Columbus, Augusta and workers located nationwide.